- Korea’s exports grow 4% to $44.9 billion in February 2018-03-02

 Computer and peripheral device exports jumped 29.5 percent to $858 million, also recording a record high for February, on the back of strong demand for high-volume, high-performance servers and data centers as well as the launch of new products, such as more advanced solid-state drives (SSDs).

-Overseas shipments of petrochemicals and petroleum products also expanded 6.3 percent to $4.1 billion, 15.8 percent to $3.4 billion, respectively, thanks to rising oil prices while exports of ships jumped 40.3 percent to $2.7 billion.
+Overseas shipments of petrochemicals and petroleum products expanded 6.3 percent to $4.1 billion and 15.8 percent to $3.4 billion, respectively.
+This is attributable to rising oil prices.
+In addition, exports of ships jumped 40.3 percent to $2.7 billion.

 Meanwhile, exports of general machinery, automobiles, automobile parts, displays, steel, textiles, wireless communication devices, and home appliance declined.